-Google Webmaster tool (GWT) is one of the very first place, where you should submit your Website after launching.
+Google Webmaster tool (GWT) is one of the very first places, where you should submit your Website after launching.
 GWT is a free Google product for Webmaster’s, and it offers many great details, which will help you to optimize your blog for better user experience, and for search engine.
-More over, it will help you to achieve your goal of conversion, subscription or earn more with ad clicks.
-We have talked a lot about using Google Webmaster tool data to optimize your blog, and if you missed them, here are few articles that you should refer right away:
+Moreover, it will help you to achieve your goal of conversion, subscription or earn more with ad clicks.
+We have talked a lot about using Google Webmaster tool data to optimize your blog, and if you missed them, here are a few articles that you should refer right away:

 You can browse the complete archive here.
 Today, I will be giving you more insight on using search queries feature of Google Webmasters tool, and how you will be using it for improving your search engine presence.

-When you will log in to your GWT dashboard, under Traffic> Search queries you can find many important details like What keywords (Queries) are being used by people to find your blog, how much CTR that query is giving, and most important what’s your average position.
+When you will log in to your GSC dashboard, under Traffic> Search queries you can find many important details like What keywords (Queries) are being used by people to find your blog, how much CTR that query is giving, and most importantly what’s your average position.
 You can understand all these terms, and how they work by watching this official video:

-In the above video Maile Ohye has explained everything you need to know about using GWT search queries tab to improve the conversion, optimising your top pages, and other parameters you can use to further improve your site.
-Usually I combine this data with few other data provided by Google Analytics to improve the pages, and thus improve the overall user experience.
+In the above video Maile Ohye has explained everything you need to know about using GWT search queries tab to improve the conversion, optimizing your top pages, and other parameters you can use to further improve your site.
+Usually, I combine this data with a few other data provided by Google Analytics to improve the pages and thus improve the overall user experience.

-Below, I’m linking out to resources from our archive, that will help you to use the search queries data for your site optimisation:
+Below, I’m linking out to resources from our archive, that will help you to use the search queries data for your site optimization:

 Queries with high impression but less clicks: